Obsidian-Solutions/Obsidian-Solutions.github.io/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Obsidian Solutions: Your Trusted Partner for IT Excellence"
+  title: "Obsidian Solutions: Your Remote Partner for IT Excellence"
-  content: "Whether you need device repair, maintenance, custom solutions, or cybersecurity and networking, we're here to keep your tech running smoothly and securely."
+  content: "From server maintenance and cybersecurity to custom solutions, we provide expert remote support to keep your business running smoothly and securely."
   image: "/images/banner-obsidian.svg"
   button:
     enable: true
     label: "Get a Free Consultation"
     link: "/contact"

 # Features
 features:
-  - title: "Repairs Done Right"
+  - title: "Streamline Your Infrastructure with Remote Server Management"
-    image: "/images/repair-tech.svg"
+    image: "/images/maintenance-tech.svg"
-    content: "We're experts at repairing smartphones, laptops, computers, and more.
-Our team can tackle cracked screens, liquid damage, battery issues, software glitches, and hardware problems with precision and expertise."
+    content: "Keep your servers up-to-date and secure with our remote maintenance and support plans.
+We handle patching and performance tuning, so you can focus on your business."
     bulletpoints:
-      - "Affordable rates and transparent pricing"
+      - "Efficient remote maintenance and updates"
-      - "High-quality replacement parts"
+      - "Leverage configuration management for consistency"
-      - "Thorough diagnostics and expert repairs"
+      - "Performance monitoring and optimisation"
-      - "Warranty on all repairs"
+      - "Tailored solutions for your specific needs"
     button:
       enable: true
-      label: "Schedule a Repair"
-#      link: "/repair-services"
+      label: "View Server Services"
-      link: "/contact"
+      link: "/services/server-management"

-  - title: "Preventive Maintenance for Peak Performance"
+  - title: "Secure Your Remote Workforce with VPN and Network Setup"
-    image: "/images/maintenance-tech.svg"
+    image: "/images/cybersecurity-tech.svg"
-    content: "Prevent costly repairs and downtime with our comprehensive maintenance plans.
-We'll keep your devices clean, optimized, and up-to-date, ensuring they run at their best for longer."
+    content: "Protect your data and ensure secure access for your team with our networking and cybersecurity services.
+We specialise in secure network design, WireGuard VPN setup, and firewall configuration."
     bulletpoints:
-      - "Regular cleaning and dust removal"
-      - "Software updates and optimization"
+      - "WireGuard VPN implementation for secure remote access"
-      - "Hardware inspections and preventative measures"
+      - "Network design and firewall configuration"
+      - "Personalised cybersecurity consultations"
-      - "Tailored maintenance packages to suit your needs"
+      - "Ongoing support to protect your data"
     button:
       enable: true
-      label: "Learn More About Maintenance"
+      label: "Explore Network Solutions"
-#      link: "/maintenance-services"
+      link: "/services/network-solutions"

+  - title: "Website Support & Maintenance"
+    image: "/images/cms.svg"
+    content: "We provide comprehensive remote support to keep your website running at its best.
+From updates and security patches to general troubleshooting, we're here to help."
+    bulletpoints:
+      - "Regular website updates and security checks"
+      - "Plugin and theme management"
+      - "Performance optimisation and troubleshooting"
+      - "New website setup and migration services"
+    button:
+      enable: true
+      label: "See Website Plans"
-      link: "/contact"
+      link: "/services/website-support"

-  - title: "Custom Solutions to Match Your Unique Needs"
+  - title: "Beyond the Standard: Custom IT Solutions"
     image: "/images/custom-solutions.svg"
-    content: "We go beyond standard services to provide custom solutions tailored to your specific requirements.
-Whether you need hardware upgrades, IoT device configuration, router setup, or other IT challenges, we're here to help."
+    content: "We go beyond standard services to provide tailored solutions for your unique IT challenges.
+Our expertise in Linux and Microsoft business administration allows us to offer versatile support for your business."
     bulletpoints:
-      - "Personalized IT consultation"
-      - "Expert hardware installation"
+      - "Linux system administration and troubleshooting"
+      - "Microsoft business account and email management"
-      - "Router setup and optimization"
+      - "User setup and permissions in the Microsoft Admin Centre"
-      - "IoT device configuration"
+      - "Remote diagnostics for diverse software and hardware issues"
     button:
       enable: true
       label: "Get a Custom Quote"
-#      link: "/custom-solutions"
-      link: "/contact"
+      link: "/services/custom-solutions"

-  - title: "Secure Your Digital Life with Obsidian Solutions"
+  - title: "Boost Efficiency with Containerisation"
-    image: "/images/cybersecurity-tech.svg"
+    image: "/images/repair-tech.svg"
-    content: "Protect your devices, network, and data from cyber threats with our comprehensive cybersecurity services.
-We offer personalized consultations, firewall configuration, and secure networking solutions to keep you safe online."
+    content: "Ready to modernise your applications?
+We can help you get started with containerisation.
+Our experience allows us to help you build and manage containerised applications for improved portability and resource efficiency."
     bulletpoints:
-      - "Cybersecurity consultation and risk assessment"
-      - "Firewall setup and management"
+      - "Containerisation strategy and implementation"
-      - "Secure network design and implementation"
+      - "Build and manage containers"
-      - "Remote access solutions"
+      - "Expert guidance for application modernisation"
-      - "Ongoing IT support and maintenance"
+      - "Optimised performance and resource usage"
     button:
       enable: true
-      label: "Secure Your Network"
-#      link: "/cybersecurity-services"
+      label: "Learn About Containerisation"
-      link: "/contact"
+      link: "/services/containerisation"
 ---